manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 <!-- end -->

 ## Aggregation functions
-Besides `COUNT(*)` which returns number of elements in each group you can use different other aggregation functions:
+Besides `COUNT(*)`, which returns the number of elements in each group, you can use various other aggregation functions:
 <!-- example distinct -->
 ##### COUNT(DISTINCT field)
-While `COUNT(*)` returns number of all elements in the group `COUNT( DISTINCT field)` returns number of different values of the field in the group which may be absolutely different from the total count: you can have 100 elements in the group, but all with the same value of some field. `COUNT(DISTINCT field)` helps to figure that out.
-To demonstrate it let's create table "students" with student's name, age and major:
+While `COUNT(*)` returns the number of all elements in the group, `COUNT(DISTINCT field)` returns the number of unique values of the field in the group, which may be completely different from the total count.
+For instance, you can have 100 elements in the group, but all with the same value for a certain field. `COUNT(DISTINCT field)` helps to determine that.
+To demonstrate this, let's create a table "students" with the student's name, age, and major:
 ```sql
 CREATE TABLE students(name text, age int, major string);
 INSERT INTO students values(0,'John',21,'arts'),(0,'William',22,'business'),(0,'Richard',21,'cs'),(0,'Rebecca',22,'cs'),(0,'Monica',21,'arts');